T T

 Getting to Walcha is part of the fun, thanks to scenic drives along Thunderbolts Way and the Oxley Highway.

-It takes five hours to drive the 412 kilometres from Sydney to Walcha along Thunderbolts Way, five and a half hours via the New England Highway, and two and a half hours to wind your way from Port Macquarie up the Oxley Highway (due to restoration work, there is a temporary closure until December 2022).
+It takes five hours to drive the 412 kilometres from Sydney to Walcha along Thunderbolts Way, five and a half hours via the New England Highway, and two and a half hours to wind your way from Port Macquarie up the Oxley Highway.

 You can also get most of the way by rail.
 It takes seven hours and 15 minutes to travel by train from Sydney to Walcha Road Station, followed by a bus transfer to Walcha.